Race to the finish

 4. Get help for the climb.
 Sometimes, you need help to reach the top of the summit.
 This could look like working with a coach, joining a writing group, or partnering up with a buddy.
 Someone who will be patient, supportive, kind, and compassionate without giving up on you for a single second.

 5. Make a push of progress on your book.
 A nifty trick for dealing with overwhelm is making a focused, concerted burst of progress on your story.
 Writing solidly, with focus, helps you regain your sense of identity and your confidence in yourself as a writer.
 This is what Tony Robbins calls “massive action.”
 And though I generally advocate for regular daily writing as the primary antidote for resistance, sometimes we need to take powerful action to restore our confidence, energy, and momentum.
-You can do your own focused writing intensive or join mine to help you make that happen.
+You can do a focused writing intensive to help you make that happen.

 6. Remember your ultimate destination.
 Not only are you writing this book or screenplay right now, you’re also working to fulfill your overall writing career goals.
 This project, right now, is part of the map you’re using to get there.
 While this might sound like contradictory advice, holding the big view of what you’re doing and why you’re doing it can help with taking the small steps along the trail.